sachinrawat2207/quTARANGm/README.md

     * `imageio` : To generate animation.

-In addition to the above packages, the user can install LaTeX (preferably TeX Live) to generate symbols and numbers in a more refined format.
+In addition to the above packages, the user can install LaTeX (preferably TeX Live) to generate symbols and numbers in more refined format.

 ## Running quTARANG
-Before starting the simulation, user need to configure the parameters and initial conditions.
+Before starting the simulation, user needs to configure the parameters and initial conditions.
 This is done using the para.py and main.py files, respectively.

 ### Description of `para.py` file.
 ```python